BeelGroup/Guided-Learning/notes.md

 SUPER MARIO BROS actions:
 * [run (B), None, (Select), (Start), (Up), (Down), (Left), (Right), jump (A)]
-* NEAT outputs do not include the None, it's padded in later
+* NEAT outputs do not include the None, it's padded in later with 0

 Creating an action array:
 ```